tmobile/codeless/README.md

 ```
 After above command runs, it generates a .jar file that has all five components and puts the jar under <INSTALL_ROOT>/example_usage/lib folder.

 ## Versioning

 ## Authors

 ## License
+Pat to help to put the blurb

+## Notice
+Pat to populate the "disclaimer"

 ## Acknowledgments